 To attain an accurate PTA result, the first thing that must be done is to check the ear canal to look for obstructions by earwax or foreign objects that could affect the outcome of the test.
 Any obstruction could insulate sound and impact the accuracy of the test.
 Therefore a digital otoscopy has to be first done.

-An otoscope is a device designed to do a visual check on the ear canal and ear drum.
-In The Listening Lab, we provide a Video Otoscope service, which allows the hearing professional to show the customer what his or her ear looks like, a perspective he or she likely never is able to see normally!
+An otoscope is a device designed to do a visual check on the ear canal and eardrum.
+In The Listening Lab, we provide a Video Otoscope service, which allows both the hearing professional and the patient to see the inside of the ear canal on a screen.
+This visual inspection helps identify any obstructions, such as earwax buildup or foreign objects, that could affect the accuracy of the hearing test.

 Feel free to visit our audiometric testing centre for hearing tests in Malaysia.